Skip to main content

 Teams may choose any stage during stage selection, as long as they fall within the appropriate game mode for the current game round.
 If the incorrect game mode is selected for a round, players should send the game back to the lobby before play begins and choose the correct game mode.

-Lobby leader is in charge of ensuring that the correct Game Mode + Stage is selected for each Game Round before starting the game.
+The Lobby Leader is in charge of ensuring that the correct Game Mode + Stage is selected for each Game Round before starting the game.

 Game Mode